dwywdo/dwywdo.xyz/content/fleetings/The top of the class hierarchy should be abstract.md

 ---
 > [!QUOTE] Note
-> Notice that this is the case where we inherits a `CONCRETE` class for generalization, OR code sharing
+> Notice that this rule is for the case where we inherits a `CONCRETE` class for generalization, OR code sharing.
+It's not always applicable.

 > [!EXAMPLE] References
 > - [[Designing Reusable Classes#5.1 Rules for Finding Standard Protocols]]